CoolProp/CoolProp/Web/develop/buildbot.rst

     buildbot create-master master
     buildbot start master

-The file ``buildbot-private.py`` (which is a python module with the passwords for the slaves as well as the buildbot website), should also be placed in the master folder next to master.cfg.
+The file ``buildbot-private.py`` (which is a python module with the passwords for the workers as well as the buildbot website), should also be placed in the master folder next to master.cfg.
 Alternatively, you can put the ``buildbot_private.py`` in another folder on the master's computer and make a soft-link in the master folder to point to the buildbot_private.py file.